clasen/RosterServer/README.md

 - `maintainerEmail` (string): Your email for Let's Encrypt notifications.
 - `wwwPath` (string): Path to your `www` directory containing your sites.
-- `greenlockConfigDir` (string): Directory for Greenlock configuration.
+- `greenlockStorePath` (string): Directory for Greenlock configuration.
 - `staging` (boolean): Set to `true` to use Let's Encrypt's staging environment (for testing).

 ## 🧂 A Touch of Magic